Characterizing Faults in Agentic AI: A Taxonomy of Types, Symptoms, and Root Causes: Methodology

 \subsection{Analysis of Developer Study Results}

 We analysed the developer study responses using complementary quantitative and qualitative methods to evaluate the taxonomy systematically.

-\paragraph{Quantitative analysis.} Participants rated the practical relevance of each taxonomy element on a five-point Likert scale (1 = not relevant, 5 = highly relevant) at all levels of the hierarchy, including dimensions, categories, subcategories, and individual fault types.
-For each element, we computed descriptive statistics (mean, median, and standard deviation) and agreement proportions (ratings $\geq 4$).
+\paragraph{Quantitative analysis.} Participants rated the practical relevance of each fault type on a five-point Likert scale (1 = not relevant, 5 = highly relevant).
+For each fault, we computed descriptive statistics (mean, median, and standard deviation) and agreement proportions (ratings $\geq 4$).
 We aggregated ratings at subcategory, category, and dimension levels to examine consistency across the hierarchical structure.
 To assess deviation from neutrality, we compared mean ratings against the midpoint of the scale (3.0) using one-sample tests on aggregated ratings.
 We also examined rating distributions across experience strata (e.g., years of agentic AI development) to assess stability across respondent groups.
 We evaluated internal consistency of ratings across taxonomy elements using Cronbach’s $\alpha$.

 \paragraph{Qualitative analysis.} We analysed the open-ended responses to identify limitations in taxonomy coverage and specification.
 Two authors independently reviewed all responses and applied inductive thematic coding to segments describing missing, unclear, or misclassified faults.
 They compared initial codes, resolved discrepancies through discussion, and iteratively refined a shared coding scheme.
 We then grouped the agreed codes into higher-level themes representing recurring coverage gaps, definition ambiguities, and structural placement issues within the taxonomy hierarchy.
 The resulting themes and representative examples are reported in RQ3.
 The authors resolved remaining disagreements through consensus.